micc83/Twitter-API-1.1-Client-for-Wordpress/README.md

 echo $result->followers_count;
 ```
 For a full list of Twitter API 1.1 resources check here: https://dev.twitter.com/docs/api/1.1 while for testing you can take advantage of Twitter API Console here: https://dev.twitter.com/console

+## Support and contacts

+If you need support you can find me on [twitter](https://twitter.com/Micc1983) or comment on the dedicated page on my [website](http://codeb.it/come-accedere-alle-nuove-api-1-1-di-twitter-con-wordpress/).